gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 across element types.
 As such, all named sibling elements must have unique names.

-There are some SDFormat models that may be in compliance with this new requirement.
+There are some existing SDFormat models that may not comply with this new requirement.
 To handle this, a validation tool will be created to identify models that violate this stricter naming requirement.
 Furthermore, the specification version will be incremented so that checks can be added when